rhaversen/DOVS/Assignment_1/report.md

 ## Question 8:
 Could we have used text instead of gtext?
 Why?

 Since gtext marks the label as global, it can be accessed from other modules.
-If we used text instead of gtext, the label would not be global, and it would not be accessible from other modules.
-Therefore, if we used text instead of gtext, the label would not be global which is not the intended behavior in this case.
+If we used text instead of gtext, the label would not be global, and it would not be accessible from other modules, and the label would therefore not be global which is not the intended behavior.

 ## Question 9:
 What output do you get from echo $? when returning the value 2023?